oscal-compass/community/GOVERNANCE.md

 Members of the Oversight Committee will serve a one-year term.

-### Company Affiliation

-To ensure diversity, no more than 50% of the members employed by the same company may serve on the Oversight Committee simultaneously.
-If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.

 ### Vacancies

 If a seat on the Oversight Committee becomes vacant, the committee may appoint a replacement to serve until the next election.